-Fitzroy Falls in the vast Morton National Park is captivating - the waterfall plummets more than 80 metres.
-A short wheelchair-accessible boardwalk connects the Fitzroy Falls Visitor Centre to the falls.
-There are walking tracks along the top of escarpment to lookouts with breathtaking views.
+Visit the breathtaking Fitzroy Falls in the Morton National Park, where the waterfall drops more than 80 metres.
+A short wheelchair-accessible boardwalk connects the Fitzroy Falls Visitor Centre to views of the falls.
+There are walking tracks along the escarpment to more lookouts.

 A short drive east is Belmore Falls, another splendid waterfall.
-Near Robertson is , a national park with a winding road through rainforest that links the highlands and the South Coast.
-In the national parks keep an eye out for wallabies, wombats, kangaroos and myriad bird species.
+Near Robertson is the Macquarie Pass National Park, where a winding road through rainforest links the highlands and the South Coast.
+In all the national parks in the region, keep an eye out for wallabies, wombats, kangaroos and birdlife.

-Near Mittagong is the Box Vale Mine walking track along an old railway through a tunnel to splendid views from Nattai Gorge lookout.
-Bowral is home to the annual Tulip Time Festival in the enchanting Corbett Gardens.
-In Moss Vale, Cecil Hoskins Nature Reserve is a great spot for watching waterbirds.
+Near Mittagong, the Box Vale Mine walking track follows an old railway line through a tunnel to views of the Nattai Gorge.
+In Bowral, the annual Tulip Time Festival is held in the pretty Corbett Gardens.
+For bird lovers, the Cecil Hoskins Nature Reserve in Moss Vale is a great spot for watching waterbirds.

-The beautifully manicured gardens at Red Cow Farm, in Sutton Forest, are wonderful for gentle walks.
+The landscaped gardens at Red Cow Farm in Sutton Forest are perfect for gentle walks.
 A short drive south is Bundanoon, a popular destination for bushwalking and cycling in the northern expanse of the Morton National Park.
 The bright starry nights will fill you with wonder.